- Updated on May 6, 2021 -

 - If you previously filed a COVID-19 claim under the FECA that was accepted by OWCP, you can expect no change.

-- If you previously filed a COVID-19 claim under the FECA that was denied by OWCP based on a lack of federal exposure or a lack of medical evidence establishing causal relationship, you can expect to hear from our office in the next 30-45 days.
+- If you previously filed a COVID-19 claim under the FECA that was denied by OWCP based on a lack of federal exposure or a lack of medical evidence establishing causal relationship, we have now either accepted your case or requested additional information from you in order to consider your case further.

 In preparation for filing your Notice of Traumatic Injury, you should view this instructional video to learn how to register and verify your identity, and this video to learn how to file a claim.
 Doing so now will speed the process when you are ready to file your claim.